 Cold and flu symptoms can be similar, but flu is a much more serious illness.
-There is a flu vaccine available that your child can be given as part of his regular vaccination schedule.
+There is a flu vaccine available that your child can be given.

 There is no cure for the common cold.
 It will go away by itself.